Lorenzo0009/Lorenzo0009/README.md

 - ☕ Starting study security information..
 - ⌨️ I have a project in discord that have many people even..
+- Creator of a bot for a server with more than 1800 people ...
+- 📝 Learning languages ​​every day...
+- Coffee is very tasty

 </h5>